Marketing, Manufacturing, Packaging & Labelling, Advertising

-Apart from the rules provisions mentioned above, advertising in India is self-regulated as there is no central authority to monitor or approve advertisements.
-The Advertising Standards Council of India (“ASCI”), a non-profit organizations comprising media, advertising agencies, advertisers, has published a code regulating the publishing of advertisements in India.
+Apart from the rules and provisions mentioned above, advertising in India is self-regulated as there is no central authority to monitor or approve advertisements.
+The Advertising Standards Council of India (“ASCI”), a non-profit organization comprising media, advertising agencies, advertisers, has published a code regulating the publishing of advertisements in India.
 The ASCI Code applies to advertisements relating to drugs as well.

 The UCPMP, a voluntary opt-in guideline issued by the Department of Pharmaceuticals, also has directions on what promotional materials should contain.
 The directions are as follows:

 - Name and address of the authorization holder

 - Adverse reactions and relevant contraindications.

 The UCPMP also states that any promotions arranged in journals by pharmaceutical companies must be marked as such and should not appear to be editorial in nature.

 18. Where can medicines and devices be sold or delivered?
 Can medicines and devices be sold or delivered via post?